If we look at the lives of the saints, we can find faults. Far from discouraging us, this should give us a measure of hope.

 Tough Act to Follow

 It is very Catholic and delightful, it seems to me, the way we feel so at home with the saints that we not only admire them and ask their intercession with God for spiritual favors, but also send them requests for the daily things of life.
-Saint Anthony of Padua is a good example.
+St. Anthony of Padua is a good example.
 Some of us remember the little prayer rhyme to him: “Tony, Tony, look around; something’s lost that must be found.”

 Still, we tend to think that we can never imitate or measure up to most of the saints.
 We look at the saints who died for their faith—the martyrs—some of whom suffered horribly.
-Some of us are frightened when we think of Saint Joan of Arc being burned alive, the torture that the North American Jesuit martyrs suffered in 1646 or the long and lonely prison terms of some of today’s martyrs.
+Some of us are frightened when we think of St. Joan of Arc being burned alive, the torture that the North American Jesuit martyrs suffered in 1646 or the long and lonely prison terms of some of today’s martyrs.
 We shudder and hope that God will preserve us from those trials.

 We think of the missionaries of old who left their homes and all that was familiar to them and headed off to serve God, which required immense sacrifices, sickness or even death.
 Some went with the disapproval of their families, which must have torn them deeply.
 These saints we cannot hope to imitate.
 They had a special calling from God that far surpasses our ordinary assignments.